Chantler History, Family Crest & Coats of Arms

-Important Dates for the Chantler family
+Early History of the Chantler family

 This web page shows only a small excerpt of our Chantler research.
 Another 141 words (10 lines of text) covering the years 1274, 1296, 1330, 1567, 1566, 1548, 1668, 1750, 1693, 1697, 1701, 1703, 1687, 1745, 1687, 1693, 1766 and 1717 are included under the topic Early Chantler History in all our PDF Extended History products and printed products wherever possible.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Chantler are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Chantler include Chandler, Chandlers, Channdler, Channdlers, Candler, Chaundler and many more.

 Early Notables of the Chantler family (pre 1700)